luke-gru/clox/README.md

 * Integrated REPL
 * Multi-process support using fork() syscall
 * Basic multi-threading with libpthread and a global VM lock.
-Threads can run concurrently for IO and other blocking operations, but cannot run concurrently in the VM itself.
+Threads can run concurrently for IO and other blocking operations, but cannot run concurrently in the VM itself (like cpython and cruby).
 * try/catch exception handling
 * Iterators and foreach() statement
 * String interpolation